George Floyd's Death Stokes Calls For Minneapolis Officers To Be Charged

 Minneapolis Crowd Protests Black Man's Death While In Police Custody

-The announcement also failed to satisfy the protesters who on Tuesday evening thronged to the department's Third Precinct, where clashes erupted between the demonstrators and law enforcement in riot gear.
-As Minnesota Public Radio reports, demonstrators damaged the building and a squad car in a confrontation that eventually saw police firing tear gas into the crowds.
+The announcement also failed to satisfy protesters who on Tuesday evening thronged to the department's 3rd Precinct, where clashes erupted between demonstrators and law enforcement in riot gear.
+As Minnesota Public Radio reported, the demonstrators damaged the building and a squad car in a confrontation that eventually saw police firing tear gas into the crowd.

 "What we witnessed today was state-sponsored murder, a state-sponsored execution," Steven Belton, president of the nonprofit Urban League Twin Cities, said at a gathering of local civil rights leaders earlier Tuesday outside City Hall.
 "And what we await to see is whether it's going to become state-sanctioned execution.
 It'll be sanctioned if nothing is done."

-Already, a video recorded earlier this year in Georgia — depicting the death of an unarmed black man, who was followed and shot by two white men while out for a jog three months ago — has renewed questions about the conduct of local police, who did not arrest the men until after the video surfaced earlier this month.
+Already a video recorded earlier this year in Georgia — depicting the death of an unarmed black man, who was followed and shot by two white men while out for a jog three months ago — has renewed questions about the conduct of local police, who did not arrest the men until after the video surfaced this month.

-And just a couple of days ago, a recorded encounter in New York City's Central Park caught fire after it was posted to social media.
-In the video, a white woman calls the police on a black man who says he had simply asked her to leash her dog while he was out bird-watching.
+And this week, a recorded encounter in New York City's Central Park caught fire after it was posted to social media.
+In the video, a white woman calls the police on a black man, who says he had simply asked her to leash her dog while he was out bird-watching.

-"He's recording me and threatening me and my dog," she tells emergency operators multiple times, as the man recording keeps his distance.
+"He's recording me and threatening me and my dog," she tells emergency operators multiple times as the man recording her keeps his distance.

-The woman was also fired swiftly after the release of the video by her employer, in this case the investment firm Franklin Templeton.
+After the video surfaced, the woman was fired by her employer, the investment firm Franklin Templeton.

-The video recorded in Minneapolis more closely called to mind an earlier incident in New York City, however.
-Like Eric Garner, who died due to an officer's chokehold in 2014, Floyd's final words before he appeared to lose consciousness were a plea for help: "I can't breathe."
+The video recorded in Minneapolis more closely called to mind an earlier death in New York City, however.
+Like Eric Garner, who died after an officer's chokehold in 2014, Floyd's final words before he appeared to lose consciousness were a plea for help: "I can't breathe."

 Floyd is seen wailing the phrase several times with his face planted on the pavement, his hands apparently cuffed behind his back and a male officer kneeling on his neck.
 Observers standing nearby are heard telling officers that Floyd's nose was bleeding and that he was dying.
 The officer and his colleagues show little reaction as the man gradually goes silent.

-The officer does not lift his weight off Floyd's neck throughout most of the video, until medical workers arrive to lift him into an ambulance on a stretcher.
+The officer does not lift his weight off Floyd's neck throughout most of the video until medical workers arrive to lift him into an ambulance on a stretcher.

-The New York City Police officer who used the chokehold on Garner, Daniel Pantaleo, was never charged with a crime but was fired last year on a judge's recommendation.
+The New York City police officer who used the chokehold on Garner, Daniel Pantaleo, was never charged with a crime but was fired last year on a judge's recommendation.

-The Floyd family's attorney emphasized the link with Garner in his own comments to the Today show Wednesday.
+The Floyd family's attorney emphasized the link with Garner in comments Wednesday to the Today show.

-"It's worse than Eric Garner in many ways," said civil rights attorney Benjamin Crump, "because you hear the people even pleading with them, 'Please get your knee off his neck.
+"It's worse than Eric Garner in many ways," civil rights attorney Benjamin Crump said, "because you hear the people even pleading with them, 'Please get your knee off his neck.
 Have some humanity; this is a human being,' "